AnswerDotAI/gclientid/README.md

 await authorize_google(cdp, 'oauth-client.json', 'oauth-token.json', account='j@answer.ai')
 ```

 `connect_browser()` uses the normal Chrome profile by default.
 Chrome gives you 60 seconds to approve the debugging connection.
 The function opens a new tab instead of navigating the currently focused tab.
-To use the separate CDP Chrome profile on port 9223 instead:
+To use the separate CDP Chrome profile on port 9223 instead, run `fastcdp-setup` once, start its CDP Chrome launcher, and connect with:

 ```python
 cdp, page = await connect_browser(default_browser=False)